impresso/impresso-language-identification/README.md

  according to the following rules:

   - Content items with less than 200 characters are ignored.
-  - Content items with an alphabetical rate < 0.5 are ignored.
+  - Content items with an alphabetical ratio < 0.5 are ignored.
   - Every language identification prediction has one vote.
   - If external metadata exists (called `orig_lg` henceforth), it counts also as a LID prediction.